deontadams314/deontadams314.github.io/_posts/2022-04-19-netsec-arp-spoofing.md

 ## Mitigation Techniques

 There are a few ways that a network admin can fight against ARP Spoofing
+- Static ARP Entries
-    - Static ARP Entries: Use static ARP entries for critical hosts (DNS servers, routers, load balancers etc.).
+    - Use static ARP entries for critical hosts (DNS servers, routers, load balancers etc.).
 This however does not scale on a large network as the entries would need to be entered mantained on each host on the network.
+- OS Security Settings
-    - OS Security Settings: Each OS behaves differently and has built in defense settings that can be used to combat ARP Spoofing.
+    - Each OS behaves differently and has built in defense settings that can be used to combat ARP Spoofing.
-    - ARP Detection & Prevention Software: 3rd party software can be put in place on host machines to detect ARP Spoofing
+- ARP Detection & Prevention Software
+    - 3rd party software can be put in place on host machines to detect ARP Spoofing
+- Packet Filtering
-    - Packet Filtering: Use packet filtering to verify if packets contain conflicting source information.
+    - Use packet filtering to verify if packets contain conflicting source information.

 ## How do hackers perform this attack?